datahaven-net/zenaida/README.md

 ## Configure Googla Captcha

-If you want users to see Google Captcha in login screen, you need to go to https://www.google.com/recaptcha/ and setup captcha for your website
+If you want users to see Google Captcha in login screen, you need to go to https://www.google.com/recaptcha/ and setup captcha for your website.
-In order to setup, you can check Google documentation: https://developers.google.com/recaptcha Once you have site key and secret key for your website, you should go to params.py and assign them to GOOGLE_RECAPTCHA_SITE_KEY and GOOGLE_RECAPTCHA_SECRET_KEY.
+In order to setup, you can check Google documentation here: https://developers.google.com/recaptcha

+Once you have site key and secret key for your website, you should edit `src/main/params.py` file and set `GOOGLE_RECAPTCHA_SITE_KEY` and `GOOGLE_RECAPTCHA_SECRET_KEY` constants.

-If you don't want to enable Google captcha for your local environment or for your website, you can make GOOGLE_RECAPTCHA_SITE_KEY value as None or ""
+If you don't want to enable Google captcha for your local environment or for your website, you can set `GOOGLE_RECAPTCHA_SITE_KEY = None`.

 ## Configure BTCPayServer

 TODO:

 ## Database Backups

 In params.py file, storage location should be defined.

         DBBACKUP_STORAGE_OPTIONS = {'location': '/tmp/'}